eleev/swift-design-patterns/README.md

 I want to keep this repo up to date, implement the latest design, architecture and concurrency patterns.
 Open-source for eveyone :octocat:

-# 📚 List of content
+# 📚 List of Contents

 ## 🏗 Common Design Patterns